Gene Miles (activist): Aftermath

 Shortly after the commission started sitting, Gene and her mother were robbed at gunpoint by two men but were not harmed; she was also alleged to have received abusive phone calls.
 Her personal campaign to have the report of the Commission published resulted in her becoming the subject of vicious slander.
 She was dismissed from the public service without benefits.
-According to Raffique Shah, Miles had been conducting an affair with a senior government official, stating that "not even her relationship with the notorious John O'Halloran could save her from the might of the PNM" and that she died "a virtual vagrant, pauperised and made an outcast by the same Williams who had attacked corruption with full force-before he came to power!"
+According to Raffique Shah, Miles had been conducting an affair with a senior government official, stating that "not even her relationship with the notorious John O'Halloran could save her from the might of the PNM" and that she died "a virtual vagrant, pauperized and made an outcast by the same Williams who had attacked corruption with full force-before he came to power!"
 She began to drink and occasionally had to be carried home off the streets.
 She was eventually spent short periods in both a nursing home and mental hospital.
 Eventually, though not bed-ridden, she became very ill and was said to be suicidal.
 She died in her sleep of heart complications at age forty-two.

 Legacy

 Miles has secured a place in the national lore of Trinidad and Tobago as a whistle-blower and a symbol of resistance.
 In 2011 she was the subject of a one-woman theatrical production entitled Gene Miles – the Woman of the World starring Cecilia Salazar.
 The play was authored and directed by playwright Tony Hall.
 It tells Miles’ life story while exploring contemporary themes of governance and corruption.
-The play also draws parallels between Gene and her father Ranny Miles, an Ministry of Works accountant who was instrumental in uncovering the Caura Dam Racket.
+The play also draws parallels between Gene and her father Ranny Miles, a Ministry of Works accountant who was instrumental in uncovering the Caura Dam Racket.
 Miles' name has become synonymous with anti-corruption efforts.
-More specifically, she is associated closely with those whose suffer characters assassination, social ostracism, depression and death as a result of the stand they take against government level impropriety.
+More specifically, she is associated closely with those who have suffered character assassination, social ostracism, depression and death as a result of the stand they take against government level impropriety.

-Her actions and legacy have been interpreted less favourably by others; during the attempted coup of 1990, insurrectionist Yasin Abu Bakr seized control of the national Trinidad and Tobago Television Station during the 7 P.M. newscast.
+Her actions and legacy have been interpreted less favorably by others; during the attempted coup of 1990, insurrectionist Yasin Abu Bakr seized control of the national Trinidad and Tobago Television Station during the 7 P.M. newscast.
 During his (referring to Yasin Abu Bakra) speech he mentioned plans by then Prime Minister A.N.R.
 Robinson to immortalize Miles with a statue, as a primary impetus for the overthrow of the government.